Pawan-Yaduveer/HashBreaker/README.md

 **Usage:** `buster -d /root/Documents`
 ### Cracking hashes from a file

-Hash Buster can find your hashes even if they are stored in a file like this
+HashBreaker can find your hashes even if they are stored in a file like this
 ```
 simple@gmail.com:21232f297a57a5a743894a0e4a801fc3
 {"json@gmail.com":"d033e22ae348aeb5660fc2140aec35850c4da997"}